Want to learn how to food prep but feeling overwhelmed? Here are 5 simple how to food prep tips for beginners to help you get started.

 Food prep is probably the most under-rated, under-utilized healthy living tool.
 Making it a habit to spend even just one hour on the weekend to prep food can make a huge difference in your food choices during the upcoming week.

 How To Food Prep

-If the thought of prepping food ahead of time overwhelms you, start small.
+If the thought of learning how to food prep overwhelms you, start small.
 You can ease into food prep by simply washing and chopping a few fruits and vegetables and making some trail mix and hard boiled eggs to snack on.
 As it becomes more of a habit, try throwing some chicken or steak on the grill to eat throughout the week, cooking up a batch of brown rice or quinoa and making a big pot of soup or a casserole.